TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 - The current method type inference works as an "all or nothing" principle.
 If the compiler is not able to infer command call type arguments, the user has to specify all of them.
-This requirement can be verbose, noisy, and unnecessary in cases where the compiler is able to infer almost all type arguments and need just to specify ambiguous ones.
+This requirement can be verbose, noisy, and unnecessary in cases where the compiler can infer almost all type arguments and need just to specify ambiguous ones.
 - The need to hint types to the compiler is influenced by the strength of the type inference which is not as advanced as in other statically-typed languages like Rust or Haskell.
 However, we can't just change the current behavior of the type inference because it would introduce breaking changes.
 What we can do is to introduce improved type inference in places, where it was not before like *object_creation_expression*.
-It is a nice chance to push the type inference on the next level without introducing breaking changes.
+It is a nice chance to push the type inference to the next level without introducing breaking changes.
 And then wait for the time, when C# would be ready to introduce breaking changes without any major disadvantages.
 - Because there exist types containing many type parameters (especially in frameworks focusing on databases and web), it would be great to add type inference of constructors to save unnecessary specifying the type arguments.

 No matter how the partial type inference would work, we should be careful about the following things.

 - **Convenience** - We want an easy and intuitive syntax that we can skip the obvious type arguments.
-- **Performance** - Type inference is a compicated problem when we introduce subtyping and overloading in a type system.
+- **Performance** - Type inference is a complicated problem when we introduce subtyping and overloading in a type system.
 Although it can be done, the computation can take exponential time which we don't want.
 So it has to be restricted to cases, where the problem can be solved effectively but it still has practical usage.
 - **IDE** - Improvement of the type inference can complicate IDE hints during coding.